 - advising an airport owner regarding a £4.2 billion airport development in respect of claims under bespoke NEC-based partnering packages for the building management system and related claims;

-- highway and bridges, Romania, under ISPA and EU funding of FIDIC Red and Yellow books and amended contracts.
+- highway and bridges, Romania, under ISPA and EU funding of FIDIC Red and Yellow Books and amended contracts.
 Claims for delay arising from design approvals, variations, land appropriation, archaeological findings, related money claims for prolongation and price escalation in DAB, ICC arbitration, and the Romanian High Court, Appeal Court and Supreme Court;

-- advising in relation to a swimming pool roof collapse, PAP for professional negligence and multi-party TCC litigation;
+- advising in relation to a swimming pool roof collapse, PAP for professional negligence and multiparty TCC litigation;

 - DIAC arbitration for civil engineering contractor relating to deep sewage pipework and pumping facilities, enforcing award in Dubai;

 - acting for the second largest entertainment company in the world, and drafting and advising them in respect of new developments in the UK and around the world.
-Establishing a suite of construction precedents and negotiating new developments in the UK, as well as roller coaster rides, sea life centres, cinemas and other projects in various countries.
+Establishing a suite of construction precedents and negotiating new developments in the UK, as well as roller-coaster rides, sea life centres, cinemas and other projects in various countries.
 Advising the client in respect of the construction documentation for its successful IPO;

 - Canary Wharf development, negotiating construction documentation with trade contractors, agreements for lease, fit-out works for various towers (BP1 Barclays Tower, BP2- BP4, HQ2, HQ3 Cabot Hall and DS7).

-He has published widely in the area of construction law and dispute resolution, and won a Silver Award at the CIOB Literary Awards in 2000 for his book Dispute Resolution in the Construction Industry published by Thomas Telford.
+He has published widely in the field of construction law and dispute resolution, and won a Silver Award at the CIOB Literary Awards in 2000 for his book Dispute Resolution in the Construction Industry published by Thomas Telford.
 The Rt.
 Hon.
 Sir Philip Otton described the book as “the most fascinating publication to come across [his] desk for many a year”.

 Nicholas was also lead author of Mediating Construction Disputes: An Evaluation of Existing Practice (2010) which received a CEDR award for excellence.
 The Rt.
 Hon.
 Lord Woolf commented in the House of Lords in January 2010 that: “Mediation is no longer a novelty in the UK. … Commendably, a solicitor, Nicholas Gould, has now with the assistance of a team of supporters completed research for King’s College London … As I would expect, the survey showed that the process led to a saving of time and cost in a significant number of cases.
 I warmly congratulate Mr Gould and his team on the empirical data that they have assembled.”